 Ryanair offers low fares, with prices generally varying on the basis of advance booking, seat availability and demand.
 Ryanair sells seats on a one-way basis, thus removing minimum stay requirements from all travel on Ryanair scheduled services.
 All tickets can be changed, subject to certain conditions, including fee payment and applicable upgrade charges.
-However, tickets are generally non-cancellable and non-refundable and must be paid for at the time of reservation.
+However, tickets are generally non-cancellable and nonrefundable and must be paid for at the time of reservation.
+Ryanair's discounted fares are driven by Ryanair's "load factor active - yield passive" strategy whereby seats are priced to ensure that high load factor targets are achieved.